jannis-baum/bachelor-thesis/thesis/chapters/5-conclusion.md

 # Conclusion

-This thesis explored how to support field experts in their process of researching, curating, and maintaining \gls{pgx} data for the patient-oriented
-\glsa{pgx} service PharMe, as well as how to provide this data in multiple languages.
+This thesis explored how to support field experts in their process of researching, curating and maintaining informative \gls{pgx} data, as well as how to provide this data in multiple languages.
+The presented methods focus on the service PharMe: a patient-oriented resource for \glsa{pgx} information.

-Within this context, I explained PharMe's preexisting approach to data administration and discussed the related complications, namely its high communication complexity and susceptibility to human error.
+Within this context, I explained PharMe's preexisting approach to data administration and discussed the related complications, namely its high communication complexity, susceptibility to human error, and inaccessibility to the field experts responsible for it.
 Subsequently, I conceptualized, implemented and tested the Annotation Interface as a method of solving these complications while creating the fundamental infrastructure towards multi-language support.
 I conducted this work in consultation with an expert in the field of \glspl{pgx}.

 In its presented state, the Annotation Interface fulfills its aim of facilitating the research and curation process of patient-oriented information for PharMe.
-This is primarily achieved by modularizing the information, which, while increasing its consistency, maintainability and curation efficiency,
-    also lays the foundation for the desired multi-language support.
+This is primarily achieved by making data administration interactive and modularizing the information, which, while increasing its consistency, maintainability and curation efficiency, also lays the foundation for the desired multi-language support.

 By testing the Annotation Interface with the consulted \glsa{pgx} expert, I have verified its efficacy at meetings its research aim and gained further insights